jimcortez/godot-light-sensor-gpu/BUILD.md

 To use the built extension in your Godot project:

-1. Copy the entire `gotdot-light-sensor-gpu` directory from your install location to your Godot project's `addons/` folder
+1. Copy the entire `godot-light-sensor-gpu` directory from your install location to your Godot project's `addons/` folder
 2. Enable the extension in Godot's Project Settings → Plugins
 3. The extension classes will be available in your GDScript code